 When choosing between conformal coating vs. potting, the selection will depend upon the PCB’s purpose.
 While potting and encapsulation offer greater durability, your PCBs may not require that much protection.
 Depending on your application, the significant weight increase that comes with increased resistance could hinder other product requirements.

 PCB potting is the ideal choice for heavy-duty applications and is often used for high-voltage electrical devices.
 Consider potted devices for environments with extreme conditions such as power plants, factories and mines.
 The increased durability is also beneficial for high-volume and high-speed production environments that could introduce scratches or abrasion.

 Conformal coating is ideal for sensitive components and devices where size or form are critical concerns.
 Due to its lightweight and thin application, conformal coatings are the industry standard for smartphones and other handheld electronics.

 Before you make a final decision, we recommend consulting with a team of experts.

-Both potting and conformal coating are complex processes with a number of variables that will determine cost, effectiveness, cost, and turnaround time.
+Both potting and conformal coating are complex processes with unique variables that determine cost, effectiveness and turnaround time.
 Consulting a team of experts will help you choose the right protection for your project, budget, and timeline.

 Diamond-MT provides high-quality conformal coating services.
 Our team of experts is committed to providing the protective coatings and excellent service your project needs.
 Contact us to request a quote and get more information about our services.